stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 A continuation entails a new lineup period (**Before each jam that does not directly follow another jam**), with all of the same players and same positions.
 The jam number remains the same.
 The continuation runs for the _balance of the original jam clock_.
 If the jam was called off due to injury at 1:15, the resumed jam may run for up to 0:45.

 Before initiating a continuation, the officials should inform the coaches and allow the Lead Jammer the opportunity to opt out of invoking the continuation rule.
 (See [JRDA Officiating Procedures and Staffing Guidelines](https://www.juniorrollerderby.org/officiating-procedures), section 4).

-Some teams indicate during the captains and coaches meeting prior to the game that they will opt out in all cases, meaning that this rule will not take effect.
+Some teams indicate during the captains and coaches meeting prior to the game that they will opt out in all cases, meaning that this rule will not take effect and obviating the need to explicitly consult them.

 Be aware that Injury Call-Offs are a relatively new rule that is not applied often, due to its limited circumstances of use.
 Not all officials may know the fine points of the rule.